jarrodBrandreth/fooCoding-module-databases/Week2/README.md

 ```
 INSERT INTO Department SET dept_id=101, dept_name='fun', dept_head='unmesh';
 ```

+### Complicated values to store in MySQL
+- Storing prices (floating point errors)
+- Storing dates (datetime vs. timestamp)
+- datetime : fixed value (joining date of employee): has a calendar date and a wall clock time
+- timestamp : unix timestamp, seconds elapsed from 1 Jan 1970 00:00 in UTC (takes timezone into consideration)
+- enumeration

 ### Promise based program demo

 The program is called `async-create-insert.js` and can be found in Week2 folder.